dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

 This code block makes sure that we only execute the PowerShell scripts when the project doesn't build in Debug mode.
 This is desired because during development we might make frequent changes to the original CSS file and not want to minify the content until we are ready to build in Release mode.

 The `$(SolutionDir)` placeholder is a [reserved MSBuild macro](https://msdn.microsoft.com/en-us/library/c02as0cs.aspx) which points to the root directory of the solution.
-I pass it directly to the PowerShell script where it gets assigned to the equally named PowerShell variable.
+It gets passed directly to the PowerShell script where it gets assigned to the equally named PowerShell variable.
 The rest happens in PowerShell.

 ## Swap between original and minified files in ASP.NET MVC Razor views

-The last piece in the puzzle is to swap between the original and the minified files in your ASP.NET MVC Razor views.
-In Debug mode we want to point to the original file, so that we can test CSS changes without any friction during development .
-In all other cases we want to swap it for the minified version instead.
+The last piece in the puzzle is to swap between the original and the minified files in the ASP.NET MVC Razor views.
+In Debug mode we want to point to the original file, so that we can test CSS changes without any friction during development, but in all other cases we want to swap it for the minified version instead.

 In order to distinguish between Debug and Release mode in an MVC razor view we need a little helper class: